Is Wax Paper Recyclable?

 There are several different types of wax paper available on the market today including parchment paper which is treated with vegetable oil and treated with silicone; traditional paraffin-coated waxed paper; biodegradable vegetable-oil-coated papers; and food-grade paraffin-coated papers.

-Similarly, see if you can recycle wrappers.
+Similarly, see if you can recycle newspaper.